cixel/cis-cybersecurity-seminar/presentation.md

 ^ Go back to code and talk about how we can see most of what our code and library code is doing, but we're missing a few things

 ^ Let's look at this line 'req.input.name'---what do we do if we want to see that property access?

+^ We can't really monkeypatch for that because those dot accessors aren't functions

+^ AST rewriting COULD work but the rewrite would be involed, and you've have to rewrite a ton of stuff you probably won't need
+JS ASTs really don't tell you enough to let you know that 'req' is actually a request object So you kinda have to spray rewrites everywhere

+^ and your instrumentation has to check at runtime whether the object you're accessing is a request or not

+^ you'd probably have to add a ton of function calls to be able to do this as an AST rewrite

+^ and that'd kill performance

 [.code-highlight: all]
 [.code-highlight: 6]